Travel to Beijing, China – Episode 638

 Other Beijing local food is a style of hotpot done in a brass conical stove type thing with hot coals inside.
 Unlike the famous Sichuan hotpot, it is not spicy.

-Non-Beijing specific recommendation, Jianbing.
+Non-Beijing-specific recommendation, Jianbing.

-Also, although not originating from Beijing, Chuaner (Chinese kebab, mainly lamb, also vegetables and mushrooms on skewers flame-grilled or cooked in hotpot) is a very popular food in Beijing.
+Also, although not originating from Beijing, Chuaner (Chinese kebab, mainly lamb, also vegetables and mushrooms on skewers, flame-grilled or cooked in hotpot) is a very popular food in Beijing.

 Street food.
 For ‘weird’ foodie scorpions, bee larvae, sparrows – an alley off Wangfujing walking street.

 Suggest using Beijing to sample a whole range of Chinese regional cuisine.
-From Hunan (my current favorite), Sichuan (oily and Spicy), Yunnan (freshwater fish, tofu, rice noodles, rose cakes), Shaanxi Noodles (simple dry noodle with vegetables and pickle/chili), Lanzhou Beef Noodles (simple noodle soup with beef).
+From Hunan (my current favorite), Sichuan (oily and Spicy), Yunnan (freshwater fish, tofu, rice noodles, rose cakes), Shaanxi Noodles (simple dry noodles with vegetables and pickle/chili), Lanzhou Beef Noodles (simple noodle soup with beef).

 Finding food

 Timeout, That’s Beijing, The Beijinger sites for great restaurant/bar reviews and suggestions.
-Also good for all other info on Beijing including events.
+Also good for all other info on Beijing, including events.

 Drinking